Welfare for all: walking for the common good

 We experienced the slowing down of time and Nature's timeless beauty.
 We shared personal stories and ideas.
 It was reflective, supportive and nurturing.

-Each day began and ended in worship, reminding us our action was grounded in faith.
-Tim Farron, local MP and leader of the Liberal Democrats, joined us for the Tuesday morning meeting for worship.
+Local parties were invited to participate, and a representative of the Labour Party accompanied us for much of the way.
+Each day began and ended in worship to remind us that our action was grounded in faith, and Tim Farron, local MP and leader of the Liberal Democrats, joined us for the Tuesday morning meeting for worship.

 A myriad of people